julrusak/gdi-tams/README.md

 - `CHAPTER_NAME` : defaults to "GDI Chicago".
 A case-sensitive, human-readable expression of your chapter name.
 - `BASE_URL` : defaults to "gdichicago.com".
 The URL where you will be hosting this version of TAMS.
-- `FROM_EMAIL` : defaults to "liza@gdichicago.com".
+- `FROM_EMAIL` : defaults to "liza@girldevelopit.com".
 The email from which all emails will be sent.
 - `FROM_EMAIL_NAME` : defaults to "Liz at GDI Chicago".
 The human-readable name which emails will be sent with.
+- `MATERIALS_URL`: defaults to "gdichicago.com/classes".
+The URL where course materials are available for TAs.